Before coming to class, please read our Policies page.

 - 1 min endurance in the air

-If you feel that you meet the requirements to advance to level 2.5, please let an instructor know after class and they will be able to test you in to level 2.5.
+If you feel that you meet the requirements to advance to level 2.5, please message us to set up a time to perform a skills test.

 Aerial Silks Level 3